HENRYKC24/Email-Schedule-App/README.md

 ### Reset password from email message

 `https://henrykc-mail-scheduler.herokuapp.com/api/v1/users/reset-password/:token`
+### POSTMAN TIPS
+1. Place this code in the `Tests` tab `pm.environment.set("jwt", pm.response.json().token);`

 _Hint: The above endpoint will be automatically generated from the email send during forgot password process.
-It is a post request that require a payload._
+It is a post request that require a payload.
+Copy the link from your email and paste it in Postman_

 #### Payload